 You must file a request for external review of a benefit claim under the medical plan and dental plan with the claims administrator no later than the date which is four months following the date of receipt of a notice of final denial.
 If there is no corresponding date four months after the date of receipt of such notice, then the request must be filed by the first day of the fifth month following receipt of the notice (e.g., if a final denial is received on October 30, request must be made by the following March 1).
-If the last filing date would fall on a Saturday, Sunday, State holiday or Federal holiday, the last filing date is extended to the next day that is not a Saturday, Sunday, State holiday or Federal holiday.
+If the last filing date would fall on a Saturday, Sunday, State holiday or Federal holiday.